santisbon/reference/src/rpi.md

 pv $IMAGE | sudo dd bs=1m of=$DEVICE
 ```

 When it's done you'll see a volume mounted on your desktop called `system-boot` or something similar.
-Modify the volume to inject `user-data` and set boot parameters needed by Kubernetes.
+Modify the volume to inject `user-data` and set boot parameters needed by Kubernetes (enable c-groups so the kubelet will work out of the box).
 ```sh title="On your laptop"
 ###################################################################
 # REPLACE WITH YOUR VALUES